dangitrp/medical-rp-guide/docs/Modern/Burns.md

 ## On-Scene

 ### 1st and 2nd Degree
+- Start fluids through an IV
 - Clean with Saline
 - Add burn gel to burns
 - Loosely wrap with non-adhesive gauze

 ### 3rd Degree
+- Start fluids through an IV
 - Cool down with Saline

 ---